There is a lot to consider when it comes to taking care of your home.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the thermostat.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the thermostat.
 Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
-Incorrect humidity can even negatively impact wooden floors and furniture.
+Low humidity can even negatively impact wooden floors and furniture.
 Today’s best heating units help to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the heating system.

 7. Air Quality Issues